singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

  - When message is ack, it is removed from subscription's message queue
  - The only scenario for real time (in the 4 presented) is the use of pub/sub with push.
  - If messages exceed the 10MB maximum, they cannot be published.
- - If in exam it is writtern: "Delivery of confimed atleast 1 message" then go with the Pub/Sub option.
+ - If in exam it is writtern: "Delivery of confimed atleast 1 message" or "message must be delivered/processed atleast once" then go with the Pub/Sub option.
  - How to Deduplicate:
 	 - Duplicates can happen when endpoint is not acknowledging messages.
 	 - Maintain a DB to store hash value for each entry.